Leo and Diane Dillon: Biography

 Leo Dillon, of Trinidadian immigrant parentage, was born March 2, 1933, and raised in East New York.
 He enlisted in the Navy for three years' service so that he could attend art school.
 He credited his interest in art and his inspiration to become an artist to his friend and mentor, Ralph Volman.

-Diane Sorber was born March 13, 1933, in Glendale, California.
+Diane Sorber was born March 13, 1933, in Glendale, California, 11 days after Dillon.
 Her interest in art was encouraged early by her mother, who was a pianist.
 The couple met at the Parsons School of Design in New York City in 1953 — where they "became instant archrivals and remained together from then on".
 They graduated in 1956 and married the next year.
-This union resulted in an artistic collaboration, which the couple described as a third artist.
-Diane Dillon explained this in an interview through these words: “We could look at ourselves as one artist rather than two individuals, and that third artist was doing something neither one of us would do.
+This union resulted in an artistic collaboration.
+Diane Dillon explained in an interview, “we could look at ourselves as one artist rather than two individuals, and that third artist was doing something neither one of us would do.
 We let it flow the way it flows when an artist is working by themselves and a color goes down that they didn’t quite expect and that affects the next colors they use, and it seems to have a life of its own.”
+Their work, which features racially diverse figures, was informed by their experiences as an interracial couple.